Skip to main content

 Adding VAST interface to an existing compute resource

-While the VAST interface can be attached to an already-provisioned GPU cluster or compute resource, this approach is generally not recommended because of additional complexity.
+While the VAST interface can be attached to an already-provisioned GPU cluster or compute resource, this requires additional manual network configuration and is not the standard workflow.

 The best practice is to create VAST shares when creating GPU clusters or before provisioning the corresponding compute resources (such as VMs).